Tyre ruins: Old markets

-In the area of the old markets, there is a khan and an old and beautiful house from the Ottoman era.
-And the mosque of the Shiite community with two domes and magnificent architecture, and the Great Mosque of the Sunni community.
-Near the market, there is the old fishing port that replaced the northern Phoenician port, which was known because of its location as the Sidonian port.
+In the area of the old markets, there stands a khan and a house from the Ottoman era, the mosque of the Shiite community, and the Great Mosque of the Sunni community.
+Near the market, there is a fishing port known as the Sidonian port which replaced the northern Phoenician port.
 The road adjacent to the pavement leads to the Christian Quarter, which still retains its alleys and traditional-style buildings.
 There is a watchtower from the Crusader era in one of the orchards, and another tower near the lighthouse.